 The risk assessment should be carried out with the contractor, who will normally be responsible in the same way as the client for any sub-contractors, who should also be part of any relevant risk assessment.

 Clients, contractors and sub-contractors must keep their employees properly briefed on any matters that may affect their health and safety.

 The guide is another illustration of the Government's intention to improve compliance with health and safety regulations.
 What is most problematic here is the need for the client to assess the competence of the contractor, which is a potential source of problems for many firms.
 We can advise you on any legal issues arising out of health and safety matters.

 Recent case law has made firms responsible for a number of actions taken by subcontractors, especially where they are under the direct control of the ultimate employer.
 Just because a person is employed directly by another business they will not necessarily be their responsibility alone.

 In April 2008, the Corporate Manslaughter and Corporate Homicide Act 2007 came into effect, which has profound implications for businesses.
 The Ministry of Justice has issued a comprehensive guide.

-As of November 2014, nine prosecutions had been commenced under the Act - all against smaller companies - and successful prosecutions obtained in all cases so far decided.
-Fines of up to £500,000 have also been imposed.
+As of then end of 2017, fewer than 30 prosecutions had been commenced under the Act - all against smaller companies - and successful prosecutions obtained in all cases so far decided.
+Fines of up to £700,000 have also been imposed.